Vail is among

-Vail is the biggest ski resort in the U.S. Aspen may well be the most
+the biggest ski resorts in the U.S. Aspen may well be the most

 famous ski town.
 If Vail attracts skiers and riders looking for the

 most terrain, then Aspen appeals to those looking for the most

 We decided a comparison was in order.
 So in one week, our family of four diligently explored both world-renowned ski destinations to determine the cream of the Colorado ski crop.

 The trail maps arrived in our mailbox, so we could compare stats pre-trip.
 Neither of these destinations is shy on skiable acreage.
 Vail alone boasts 5,289 acres and 31 lifts, once the largest single ski area in North America with two mountains and three skiable faces, but since eclipsed by Whistler, Big Sky and Park City.
 Aspen has four separate ski areas, conveniently represented on one multi-fold map, and the cumulative acreage is 5,517 serviced by 41 lifts.

 Elevation is similar at Vail and Aspen, though Aspen’s Snowmass tops out at 12,510’ where Vail’s summit is 11,570’.
 Still Vail gets almost 50 inches more snow annually than Aspen’s 300 inches of Colorado-style light, dry powder.